Our Team.

 Stan has always aspired to one day become a professional dancer, choreographer and/or teacher.
 He started to fall in love with these aspects of dance even more once he was accepted into Element’s first Pre-Professional Program where he had the opportunity to choreograph a piece for other dancers.
 Stan began his teaching journey after successfully completing Elements Junior Teacher Trainee Program and later went on to start teaching at Element as a Junior Teacher.
 Stan dreams to one day pursue a career in dance after graduating highschool.

-Hawazen is our front desk and office administrator.
+Heather is one of our front desk and office administrators.
 You’ll see her around the office or hear her answering our phone.